Aloo Pakora: Crispy And Spicy Potato Pakora

 Although it can be challenging to make all the pieces equal, try your best to get them similar, at the very least.

-I’m sure you know how to fry stuff, so I don’t think I should bore you with how to fry these potato pakoras.
+I’m sure you know how to fry stuff, so I don’t think I should bore you with the details of frying these potato pakoras.
 Allow me to share a little reminder to ensure the oil temperature is hot but not too hot.

 A little trick to find out if the temperature is right is to fry a drop of batter in the old-fashioned style.
-The oil is too hot if the batter fries quickly and comes to the surface rapidly.
+The oil is too hot if the batter fries quickly and rises to the surface.
 You may want to turn it down.
-Later, you may have to turn it up again to keep the temperature consistent.
+Later, you may need to turn it up again to maintain a consistent temperature.

-After making the pakoras so many times over the years, I noticed that the thickness of the potato slices, the consistency of the batter, and the oil temperature are the keys to making crispy potato pakoras.
+After making pakoras so many times over the years, I’ve noticed that the thickness of the potato slices, the consistency of the batter, and the oil temperature are key to making crispy potato pakoras.

 Best Dipping Friends for the Pakoras

 You don’t need anything to enjoy these savory treats.
-But if you want to add more flavor and enjoy them fancier, you can eat them with a dipping sauce.
+But if you want to add more flavor and enjoy them in a fancier way, you can eat them with a dipping sauce.

-Traditionally, pakoras are eaten with tomato chilli chutney or mint yogurt sauce.
+Traditionally, pakoras are eaten with tomato chili chutney, imli sauce, or mint yogurt sauce.
 But I often serve them with tomato ketchup and shop-bought chili sauce.

 Thank you for reading this aloo pakora recipe.
 I hope you’ll be trying it soon.
 When you do, please share your thoughts in the comments below (leave a reply box).
 I appreciate it.